apple/ml-pgdvs/docs/IN_THE_WILD.md

   /usr/bin/colmap  # set to your own COLMAP binary file path
 ```

+To ease future comparison to PGDVS, we provide four processed scenes from the DAVIS dataset on the [release page](https://github.com/apple/ml-pgdvs/releases/tag/v0.2).

 ### 3.2 One-step Camera Pose and Depth Estimations

 ```bash